zoebogner/poll_embedder/readme.md

 ### Usage

+To install the plugin, rename the plugin folder to **poll_embedder** and place it into the /mod/ directory of your Elgg site.
+Then activate the plugin from your Elgg site's plugin administration screen.

-Simply insert the WordPress share code from Polldaddy into your Elgg post.
+To insert a Polldaddy poll or rating, simply paste the WordPress share code from Polldaddy into the text field of your post.
 The WordPress share code for a Polldaddy poll looks something like this:

 > &#91;polldaddy poll="1234567"&#93;